A surprising burst of US hiring in January: 517,000 jobs

 "This is a labor market on heat,'' said Seema Shah, chief global strategist at Principal Asset Management.
 It would be difficult, she suggested, "to see the Fed stop raising rates and entertain ideas of rate cuts when there is such explosive economic news coming in."

-The Fed has raised its key rate eight times since March to try to slow the job market and contain inflation, which hit a 40-year high last year but has slowed since then.
+The Fed raised its key rate eight times since March to try to slow the job market and contain inflation, which hit a 40-year high last year but has slowed.

-Yet companies are still seeking more workers and are hanging tightly onto the ones they have.
-Putting aside some high-profile layoffs at big tech companies like Microsoft, Google, Amazon and others, most workers are enjoying an unusual level of job security even at a time when many economists foresee a recession approaching.
+Yet companies still are seeking more workers and tightly hanging on to the ones they have.
+Putting aside high-profile layoffs at big tech companies including Microsoft, Google and Amazon, most workers are enjoying an unusual level of job security even at a time when many economists foresee a recession approaching.

 But year-over-year measures of consumer inflation have steadily eased since peaking at 9.1% in June.
 At 6.5% in December, though, inflation remains far above the Fed's 2% target, which is why the central bank's policymakers have reiterated their intent to keep raising borrowing rates for at least a few more months.